flaviusb/fantasy-cpu-notes/general-notes.md

 - Both the NoC and the processors are non uniform - there are subnets with different properties, and there are cores with different properties.
 - Recursive nameservers are a thing.

+---

 General features of the generic 'software running cores':
 - No registers, no flags
 - 13 bit addresses addressing into 4 byte aligned scratch for a total of 32kB addressable scratch
 - 32 bit encoding, with the following formats
-  - leading 1 bit literal '0', then 5 bits operand, 2 × 13 bits of address
+  - leading 1 bit literal '0', then 4 bits operand, 1 bit sink selector, 2 × 13 bits of address
   - leading 2 bits literal '10', then 9 bits of operand, 13 bits of address
   - leading 3 bits literal '110', then 6 bits of operand, 8 bits of constant, 2 bits of byte selection, 13 bits of address
   - leading 3 bits literal '111', then 29 bits of operand